Architectural Design of a

 Tip: Look for

-architects that will provide flat fee services rather than a
+church architects that will provide flat fee services rather than a

 percentage of the project.
 The problem with percentage